On Onboard LiDAR-based Flying Object Detection: Experimental Evaluation

 \subsection{Simulated experiments}

-To establish a baseline of the algorithms' performance under ideal conditions, a simulation was performed with no noise burdening the observer's selflocalization and the \ac{LiDAR} sensing.
-The observer was equipped with a simulated \ac{LiDAR} with the same ray layout and density as the Ouster OS1-128 sensor.
-Both the target and the observer followed various trajectories with differing mutual distance, velocities, and accelerations.
-The simulations were executed in the realistic Gazebo simulator\footnote{\href{http://gazebosim.org}{\url{gazebosim.org}}} to ensure high fidelity of the simulation.
-The environment where the real-world experiments took place was mapped using a 3D scanner and imported into the simulator.
-Results from the simulations are presented in the graphs in Fig.~\ref{fig:sim_results} and in Table~\ref{tab:exp_results}.
+To establish a baseline of the algorithms' performance under ideal conditions, a set of simulations was performed with no noise burdening the observer's self-localization and the \ac{LiDAR} sensing.
+A second set of simulations with noisy measurements was executed where parameters of the noise were selected according to the stated characteristics of the sensors employed in the real-world experiments described in the following section.
+Using notation from the previous sections, the corresponding covariance matrix of the noise was

-It may be observed that the multi-target tracking significantly improves recall at a small cost in position accuracy.
-The recall is improved because tracking is preserved even in situations when detections are temporarily unavailable.
-In such situations, the target's predicted position may be less accurate because the \ac{KF} does not receive corrections from the detections, which also causes the increased error at large distances where detection recall is lower as seen in Fig.~\ref{fig:sim_results_err_over_dist}.
-The larger tracking error may also partially be caused by a mismatch of the \ac{KF}'s measurement model because it assumes noisy data.
-It may also be observed that with ideal data, there is no clear correlation between the observers or the targets speed or their mutual distance.
+The observer was equipped with a simulated \ac{LiDAR} of the same ray layout and density as the Ouster OS1-128 sensor.
+Both the target and the observer followed various trajectories with changing mutual distance, velocities, and accelerations, as illustrated in Fig.~\ref{fig:exp_trajectories} and summarized in Table~\ref{tab:exp_trajparams}.
+The simulations were executed in the Gazebo simulator\footnote{\href{http://gazebosim.org}{\url{http://gazebosim.org}}}.
+The environment where the real-world experiments took place was mapped using a 3D scanner and imported into the simulator to ensure high fidelity to real-world conditions.